-(Id. at p.
-9, quoting AH 502, p.
+(AH 502, p.
 157, emphases added by Respondent.)
 Accordingly, Respondent notes their appraised value reflects the total market value of all taxable property as a unit owned or used by Petitioner, not the "firm value," which can be thought of as an estimate of the price a potential buyer might be willing to pay for the entire business.
-(SAPD Analysis, p.
-9.)
 Respondent contends the entire business or firm value, by itself, is not relevant to California unitary property taxation.
-(Ibid.)

 Respondent also remarks that this context is why the CPUC's consideration of liabilities in evaluating a proposed acquisition is irrelevant, because CPUC is instead evaluating the entire business.
-(Ibid.)

 Respondent goes on to note that Petitioner's equating of "firm value" with the value of the entire company, requiring a decline in the unitary value of taxable property when firm value declines, is reasoning that ignores the fundamental difference between the value of "the entire company" and the unitary value of "the company's taxable property."
-(Id. at pp. 9-10; Emphases added by Respondent.)
 Instead, because Petitioner's "Wildfire-related claims" are for the settlement or potential settlements of litigation arising out of wildfires and mudslides that occurred in 2017 and 2018, Respondent notes it does not reduce the value of Petitioner's taxable property, making a downward adjustment inappropriate.
-(Id. at p.
-10.)

-Additionally, Respondent contends Petitioner's request for the same deduction to be made to the CEA value indicator is also not appropriate for the same reasons.
-(Id. at p.
-10.)
-Respondent notes the premise of the CEA value indicator calculation is to convert (or capitalize) a future income stream into present worth (Rule 8, subd. (a).), and the amount to be capitalized is, the net return which a reasonably well informed owner and reasonably well informed buyers may anticipate on the valuation date that the taxable property existing on that date will yield under prudent management and subject to such legally enforceable restrictions as such persons may foresee as of that date.
+Additionally, Respondent contends Petitioner's request for the same deduction from the CEA value indicator is also not appropriate for the same reasons.
+Respondent notes the premise of the CEA calculation is to convert (or capitalize) a future income stream into present worth (Rule 8, subd. (a).), and the amount to be capitalized is:

+the net return which a reasonably well informed owner and reasonably well informed buyers may anticipate on the valuation date that the taxable property existing on that date will yield under prudent management and subject to such legally enforceable restrictions as such persons may foresee as of that date.

-(SAPD Analysis, p.
-10; citing Rule 8, subd. (c), emphasis added.)
+(Rule 8, subd. (c), emphasis added.)
 Thus, Respondent contends it is clear that neither past nor non-ordinary expenses may be deducted from a future income stream to be capitalized.
-(Id. at p.
-10.)
-Accordingly, as Respondent notes the costs for which Petitioner seeks a reduction are past expenses and, regardless of whether other wildfire or mudslide liabilities will ordinarily incur again in the future, it is undisputed that the particular liabilities at issue have been accrued from claims that occurred in the past and will not reoccur.
-(Ibid.)
+Accordingly, as Respondent notes the costs for which Petitioner seeks a reduction are past expenses and, regardless of whether other wildfire or mudslide liabilities will ordinarily incur again in the future, it is undisputed that the particular liabilities at issue have been accrued from the 2017 and 2018 wildfires and mudslides, all of which occurred in the past and will not recur.